Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/resampling.md

 by pushing extreme values of both dark and bright towards the middle.

-Quoting Nicholas Robidoux from ImageMagick:
+Quoting Nicholas Robidoux from ImageMagick[^2]:

 > You may decrease halos and increase perceptual sharpness by increasing the sigmoidal contrast (up to 11.5, say).

-> Higher contrasts are especially recommended with greyscale images (even "false RGB greyscale" that have three proportional color channels).
+>Higher contrasts are especially recommended with greyscale images (even "false RGB greyscale" that have three proportional color channels).

-> The downside of sigmoidization is that it sometimes produces "color bleed" artefacts that look a bit like cheap flexographic ("gummidruck") printing or chromatic aberration.
+>The downside of sigmoidization is that it sometimes produces "color bleed" artefacts that look a bit like cheap flexographic ("gummidruck") printing or chromatic aberration.

-> In addition, sigmoidization's "fattening" of extreme light and dark values may not work for your image content.
+>In addition, sigmoidization's "fattening" of extreme light and dark values may not work for your image content.

-> If such artefacts are obvious, push the contrast value down from 7.5 (to 5, for example, or even lower).
+>If such artefacts are obvious, push the contrast value down from 7.5 (to 5, for example, or even lower).

-> Setting the contrast to 0 is equivalent to enlarging through linear RGB.
+>Setting the contrast to 0 is equivalent to enlarging through linear RGB. *(Robidoux, 2012)*

-(Robidoux, 2012)[^2]

 Example code for VS: